TMUA Guides

 You’ll likely have seen hundreds of graphs in your studies by now, so you should hopefully know how to use them!
 Remember to revise the following areas:

-A fully comprehensive list of everything you will need to revise has been created by the developers of the TMUA, the Cambridge Assessment Admissions Testing team.
+A fully comprehensive list of everything you will need to revise has been created, known as the TMUA Specification.
 This will be essential to look through in order to know which formulae, equations and disciplines you’ll need to have revised before you sit the paper.

 4/5